xevxx/PigrowMobile-Client/readMe.md

 Double tap to reset graph for full view

-Config shows GPIO configuration and allows toggling of relay switches
+GPIO shows GPIO configuration and allows toggling of relay switches

 <em>GPIO config with toggles</em>